false-schemers/sharpF/int/README.md

 ## IntM, an Interpreter for LibM (Medium) Library

 IntM (see [intm.sf](https://raw.githubusercontent.com/false-schemers/sharpF/master/int/intm.sf)) is an extended version of IntS, based on LibM.
-It has the following additional R7RS functionality:
+It has the following additional functionality from R7RS small:

   *  support for bytevectors, with basic set of operations
   *  support for `define-record-type` records